TerraConstructs/intro-workshop/workshop/content/english/20-typescript/30-hello-cdk/_index.md

 +++
-title = "Hello, CDK!"
+title = "Hello, CDKTF!"
 bookFlatSection = true
 weight = 30
 +++

-# Hello, CDK!
+# Hello, CDKTF!

-In this chapter, we will finally write some CDK code.
+In this chapter, we will finally write some CDKTF code.
 Instead of the SNS/SQS code that we have in our app now, we'll add a Lambda function with an API Gateway endpoint in front of it.